-Later in his career, Dr. Donaldson flourished as a lecturer and honorary senior registrar of chemical pathology at the Institute of Pathology, now known as the UCL Queens Square Institute of Neurology, within the National Hospital for Neurology and Neurosurgery at the University College London, as well as clinical director of pathology at East Surrey Hospital.
+Later in his career, Dr. Donaldson flourished as a lecturer and honorary senior registrar in chemical pathology at the Institute of Neurology, now known as the UCL Queen Square Institute of Neurology, within the National Hospital for Neurology and Neurosurgery at University College London, as well as clinical director of pathology at East Surrey Hospital.
 During his tenure at various hospitals, he also served as a consultant in chemical pathology at East Surrey Hospital, Crawley Hospital and Gatwick Park Bupa Health Centre.
 He retired from his prestigious roles in 2006.

 Notably, Dr. Donaldson is a registered European clinical chemist.
 Alongside his primary feats, he was a lecturer in clinical biochemistry at the London South Bank University for 14 years.
-He has also taught at the University of Surrey at Guildford and has played the piano for the National Trust House.
+He has also taught at the University of Surrey at Guildford and has played the piano for some National Trust Houses.
 Furthermore, Dr. Donaldson has contributed scientific and medical articles to more than 100 professional journals, as well as chapters to several books.
 For seven years, he was an editorial board member of the Journal of the Royal Society for the Promotion of Health.
-While his career has been filled with highlights, he is most proud of authoring his third book, “Psychiatric Disorders with a Biochemical Basis” from 1998, which discusses a rare type of adrenal gland tumor called pheochromocytoma.
+While his career has been filled with highlights, he is most proud of authoring his third book, “Psychiatric Disorders with a Biochemical Basis” from 1998, which discusses rare types of adrenal gland tumors, including pheochromocytoma.

 Above all else, Dr. Donaldson attributes his success to his ability to identify and develop his own interests, as well as pursuing his interests to his fullest potential.
 The most rewarding aspect of his career has been solving difficult problems, noting that he has always enjoyed the challenge.
 He says, “Being a doctor is not just about science, but more about caring for people.
 Communication is vital.
 You must be prepared to devote your life to it, and not go into it half-heartedly.”